CompArchFA17/HW2/results.md

 ![Truth table results for a Multiplexer](https://github.com/KaitlynKeil/HW2/blob/master/mult_table.png "Multiplexer Truth Table Results")

-The doubling up (all but one false, all true) was to demonstrate that it doesn't matter what the extraneous inputs are once the selectors have chosen the desired input.

 Wave results:

+The red indicates that it does not matter which state those inputs are in.

 ![GTK-Wave results for a Multiplexer](https://github.com/KaitlynKeil/HW2/blob/master/mult_wave.png "Multiplexer GTK-Wave Results")